lambdaclass/cairo-vm_in_go/README.md

     ```
 #### Run instruction

-At this point, we have stored all the needed information of the instruction in our program's.
+At this point, we have all the information we need from the instruction.
 Let's run it!

 There are 5 steps to run an instruction, they will be explained in detail later.